shells-dw/StreamDeck-OSC/README.md

 ## Usage
 ### General

-Enter IP and Port of your OSC device, enter the String you want to send, for example "/hardwareInput/1/volume" which depends on the system you're using.
+Enter IP and Port of your OSC device, enter the message you want to send, for example "/hardwareInput/1/volume" which depends on the system you're using.
 As said, every device or software uses a different structure.
-You can send an integer number and a float number with the string, if it's needed.
-You can also send both.
-Check the corresponding checkboxes to have the values send with the string arguments.
+You can send string, an integer number and a float number as argument with the message, if it's needed.
+You can send all, some or none.
+Check the corresponding checkboxes to have the values send as arguments.
-In OSC there are a lot more options that can be required as arguments, including strings, big ints and blobs - in varying sequence.
-I did not implement that.
+In OSC there are a lot more options that can be required as arguments, including multiple strings, multiple ints, big ints and blobs - in varying order.
+I did not implement that all.

 # Limitations

 - Windows 10 with .NET Framework is required to run this plugin.
-- Currently limited to sending strings with optional arguments integer and float (which should cover most implementations, I guess)
+- Currently limited to sending messages with optional arguments string, integer and float (which should cover most implementations, I guess)

 # I have an issue or miss a feature?